-The department has developed the NRSO, which was deployed in 195 courts.
-The NRSO was established by an Act of Parliament in 2007.
+The department has developed the NRSO, which was established by an Act of Parliament in 2007.

 It is a record of names of those found guilty of sexual offences against children and people with a mental disability.

 The NRSO gives employers in the public or private sectors such as schools, crèches and hospitals the right to check that the person being hired is fit to work with children or mentally disabled people.